Accessible Guide: Taking the Uber Boat in London

 Jennie, a wheelchair user, posed on the pier in front of the Uber Boat with access guide as text on top

 The Uber Boat by Thames Clippers is one of the most scenic and accessible ways to travel across London.
-Running from Battersea in the west all the way to Woolwich in the east, it connects some of the city’s biggest landmarks while letting you skip the traffic and enjoy the skyline from the river.
+Running from Battersea in the west all the way to Woolwich and Barking Riverside in the east, it connects some of the biggest landmarks in the city while letting you skip the traffic and enjoy the skyline from the river.

-Want to see it in action?
-We also filmed our visit, you can watch the full video on our Instagram here!
+If you want to see the Uber Boat experience in action, we filmed our visit and you can watch the full video on our Instagram here!

 Step Free Access at Most Uber Boat Piers

-Almost every pier on the route is wheelchair accessible with step free boarding.
-However, there are three piers that are not wheelchair accessible due to steep boarding ramps at certain tide levels:
+Almost every pier on the route is wheelchair accessible with step-free boarding.
+However, as of 2026, there are still three piers that are not wheelchair accessible due to steep boarding ramps at certain tide levels:

 • Cadogan Pier